stonybrook-lin539/main/source/02_n-grams/05_grammar_succinctness.md

 Explain why.

 ::: solution
-When $n = 2$, no matter how large our alphabet is, the grammar will inevitably contain $2^2=4$ combinations that only have edge markers:
+When $n = 2$, no matter how large the alphabet is, the grammar will inevitably contain $2^2=4$ combinations that only have edge markers:
 1. {{{L}}}{{{L}}}
 1. {{{L}}}{{{R}}}
 1. {{{R}}}{{{R}}}